 By acknowledging the specific requirements of every application, testers can apply the most suitable testing approaches and, in turn, enhance the quality of the product as well as the user's experience.

-7. Absence-of-errors fallacy
+7. Absence-of-errors is a fallacy

 The absence-of-errors fallacy occurs when developers or stakeholders assume that software is of high quality solely because it is free of defects.
 This assumption disregards the possibility that the software may still fall short of meeting user needs, business requirements, or performance expectations, even if no bugs are identified.
 By focusing only on the absence of errors, this fallacy overlooks other critical factors that contribute to the overall quality and success of the software.